joyccino/2023-Medical-Technology-Hackathon/README.md

 https://github.com/joyccino/2023-Medical-Technology-Hackathon/assets/67300266/ff471c40-77c2-4f98-8920-1af5696e7da6

-We are excited to announce that our team clinched the top spot at the MEDIVATE Healthcare Hackathon 2023 with our groundbreaking project designed to promote physical activity among senior citizens.
+We are excited to announce that our team clinched the top spot at the MEDIVATE Healthcare Hackathon 2023 with our project designed to promote physical activity among senior citizens.

 # Project Overview